tweedge/unishox2-afl-harnesses/README.md

 # unishox2-afl-harnesses

-**WARNING: This README is a late-night, quick document (mostly for my future self), and may not adhere to fuzzing/AFL++ best practices.**
+**WARNING: This README is a late-night slapped-together document, and may not adhere to fuzzing/AFL++ best practices.
+This is tested and working on Ubuntu 22.04 on aarch64, and the same commands (particularly, the instrumentation chosen) could/should be changed on other platforms.**

 These are a few quick harnesses for testing [Unishox2](https://github.com/siara-cc/Unishox2) (a Unicode encoder which is *great* at compressing short strings), minimally modified from [moneromooo-monero's comment in Unishox2 issue #47](https://github.com/siara-cc/Unishox2/issues/47), but coupled with a bunch of documentation as I relearn some fuzzing skills.